 (TSXV: ESAF) (FSE: 3DD0) (OTCQB: SYNTF)

-Syntholene Energy Corp
+Syntholene Energy Corp.

 Syntholene is actively commercializing their unique process and infrastructure to produce synthetic eFuel, engineered to make synthetic sustainable aviation fuel (eSAF), without fossil or biological feedstocks, economically viable for the first time.